Mark Hall (musician)

-John Mark Hall (born September 14, 1969) is the lead vocalist for the Georgia-based contemporary Christian music group Casting Crowns, a seven-member group composed of worship leaders.
-Hall is also youth pastor at Eagle's Landing First Baptist Church in McDonough.
+John Mark Hall (born September 14, 1969) is an American musician.
+He is the lead vocalist for the Georgia-based contemporary Christian music group Casting Crowns, a seven-member group composed of worship leaders.
+He is also youth pastor at Eagle's Landing First Baptist Church in McDonough.

 Early childhood

 Hall was diagnosed with learning disabilities as a child, including attention deficit disorder just before third grade.
 He also was diagnosed with dyslexia.
 Mark defines himself as "a broken person made whole".
 He talks about his trials in his book Lifestories.

 Early ministry

 Hall served as youth pastor to the First Baptist Church of Samson, Alabama and other churches while pursuing a music degree at the Baptist College of Florida.
 Upon earning his degree, Mark and his wife Melanie moved to Loganville, Georgia, where he served as the Minister of Music and Students at Center Hill Baptist Church.
 In each church he started a youth band as a way to involve students in a ministry that would allow them to use their musical talents and interests.
 Hall would continue this practice during his tenure at the First Baptist Church of Daytona Beach, Florida.